benstaf/novela-hugo-starter-1/content/post/security-guarantees-for-ukraine-and-russia-the-camp-david-model.md

 ![](https://cdn-images-1.medium.com/max/800/0*gBgACElfT4mPCn2O.jpeg)

-* **NATO zone**: Ukraine mainland, where the Kyiv Security Compact is applied, and where Leopard tanks and F-16 fighter jets are stationed.
+**- NATO zone**: Ukraine mainland, where the Kyiv Security Compact is applied, and where Leopard tanks and F-16 fighter jets are stationed.
 That’s the new military realities that Russia needs to accept.

 ![](https://cdn-images-1.medium.com/max/800/0*-Rqal5wL3K3PMFW0.jpeg)

-* **CSTO zone**: territories currently under Russian control.
+**- CSTO zone**: territories currently under Russian control.
 They withdraw their troops, and replace them with a [CSTO peacekeeping force](https://jscsto.odkb-csto.org/en/voennaya-sostavlyauschaya-odkb/msodkb.php), without Russian participation.
 That’s the new territorial realities that Ukraine needs to accept.

 ![](https://cdn-images-1.medium.com/max/800/0*5Cq_Oz8jDSa9ip35.jpeg)

-* **UN-neutral zone**: Ukraine demilitarizes all regions bordering territories with Russian troops: Chernihiv, Sumy, Kharkiv, Dnipro, Mykolaiv, Odessa, in exchange of Russian withdrawal from the CSTO zone.
+**- UN-neutral zone**: Ukraine demilitarizes all regions bordering territories with Russian troops: Chernihiv, Sumy, Kharkiv, Dnipro, Mykolaiv, Odessa, in exchange of Russian withdrawal from the CSTO zone.
 In this buffer zone, security is guaranteed by a **UN peacekeeping force**, which can include Russia’s biggest arms buyers, such as India, China, Algeria or Egypt, and moderate NATO countries, such as Turkey or Hungary.

 ![](https://cdn-images-1.medium.com/max/800/0*4PqXRCKmvM5SIq2y.jpeg)